HuskyDG/magic_overlayfs/README.md

 - Use `/data` as upperdir for overlayfs to store modifications.
 All modifications to overlayfs partition will not be made directly, but will be stored in upperdir, so it is easy to revert.
 - Support Magisk version 23.0+ and latest version of KernelSU

+> If you are interested in OverlayFS, you can read documentation at <https://docs.kernel.org/filesystems/overlayfs.html>

 > If you can't modify system files with MT File Manager, try using [Material Files](https://github.com/zhanghai/MaterialFiles) instead!

 ## Build